Understanding Community Context in Houston

 The data

-For two consecutive years, 2020 and 2021, the top cause of death for American children was related to firearms.
-Nearly 1 out of every 5 children ages 1 to 17 dies as a result of a gunshot wound.
-The number of people, especially children, who die as a result of a firearm is a public health threat — in 2021, that totaled nearly 2,600 children.
+For four consecutive years, between 2020 and 2023, the top cause of death for American children was related to firearms.
+Of children who died in 2023, 16% of those deaths were a result of a gunshot wound.
+The number of people, especially children, who die as a result of a firearm is a public health threat — in 2023, that totaled nearly 2,600 children.

-Firearms are involved in most killings in the United States, including 79% of all homicides and 53% of all suicides in 2022, according to the Centers for Disease Control and Prevention (CDC).
-Across all of Texas, the firearm death rate is at 14 deaths per 100,000 people in 2020 — 34% higher than in 2010.
+Firearms are involved in most killings in the United States, including 79% of all homicides and 55% of all suicides in 2023, according to the Centers for Disease Control and Prevention (CDC).

-In 2020, the firearm fatality rate in Harris County was the highest in the Houston region at 16.1 deaths from firearms per 100,000 people.
-The firearm fatality rate in Fort Bend County was the lowest in the region at 10.8 per 100,000.
-Fort Bend County has boasted the lowest gun death rate since 2000.
+In 2023, the firearm fatality rate in Harris County was the highest in the Houston region at 16.4 deaths from firearms per 100,000 people.
+The firearm fatality rate in Fort Bend County was the lowest in the region at 8.5 per 100,000.
+Fort Bend County has boasted the lowest gun death rate consistently since 2000.

-Gun violence is rising in Texas and Houston as well.
-In the last decade, the firearm fatality rate increased 30.8% statewide and 31.3% within Houston’s three-county region.
-Among the three counties, Harris County has the highest rate of firearm mortalities, but Montgomery and Fort Bend counties are driving the last decade’s increase.
-In Montgomery and Fort Bend counties, the firearm fatality rate increased 37% and 40% from 2010 to 2020, respectively.
-These figures were far above both the national and state rates.
-In Harris County, the firearm fatality rate increased 32% in the past decade, slightly slower than the national pace.
+Gun violence is rising at the state and national level as well.
+Since 2010, the firearm fatality rate increased 35.7% across the country, 37.5% statewide and 30.6% within Houston’s three-county region.
+In Montgomery and Harris counties, the firearm fatality rate increased 38.1% and 34.6% from 2010 to 2023, respectively.
+In Fort Bend County, the firearm fatality rate increased 10.7% in the past decade, slower than the national pace.

 Traffic deaths fall by nearly half in Montgomery and Fort Bend counties

-In 2020, Harris County recorded 585 traffic deaths, equivalent to around 1.6 deaths every day.
-This translates to a traffic death rate of 12.3 per 100,000 population in Harris County.
-In the United States and Texas, the figures are 13.7 and 14.7, respectively, meaning that Harris County has relatively less traffic fatalities than the nation despite being less walkable and more car dependent.
-The traffic death rate In Fort Bend County (6.7 deaths per 100,000) was half that of Montgomery County (13.6 deaths per 100,000).
+In 2023, Harris County recorded 635 traffic deaths, equivalent to around 1.7 deaths every day.
+This translates to a traffic death rate of 13.1 per 100,000 population in Harris County.
+In the United States and Texas, the figures are 14.3 and 15.4, respectively, meaning that Harris County has relatively less traffic fatalities than the nation despite being less walkable and more car dependent.
+The traffic death rate In Fort Bend County (8.3 deaths per 100,000) was less than that of Montgomery County (12.8 deaths per 100,000).

 A hate crime is a committed criminal offense that is motivated entirely or partly by the offender’s bias against a race, ethnicity, religion, sexual orientation, disability, gender or gender identity.

-Since 2016, the number of hate crimes reported to Houston Police Department (HPD) has steadily increased.
-The number of reported hate crimes in 2020 exceeded the decade’s previous peak in 2015.
-The majority of reported hate crimes in 2020 were motivated by the victim’s race, ancestry, or ethnicity (72%).
-Since the COVID-19 pandemic, multiple studies confirm an increase in harassment towards Asian Americans broadly.7
+Over time, the number of hate crimes reported to Houston Police Department (HPD) has generally increased.
+The number of reported hate crimes in 2020 exceeded the decade’s previous peak in 2015 and the number of reported crimes in 2021 exceeded those in 2022.
+While the numbers fell in 2022 and 2023, they are still higher than in the early 2010s.
+Historically, the majority of reported hate crimes are motivated by the victim’s race, ancestry, or ethnicity.
+However, for the first time in 2023, hate crimes motivated by the victim’s sexual orientation took up the largest proportion of hate crimes reported.

 Often described as modern-day slavery, human trafficking involves the use of force, intimidation, coercion, fraud or threats to exploit vulnerable individuals, including men, women, and children.
 While human trafficking takes various forms, sex trafficking and forced labor are the most common.
 Sex trafficking occurs when individuals use forms of coercion and intimidation to sexually exploit others and labor trafficking occurs when contractors, employers and others use forms of coercion to force people to work against their will.
 Because of its proximity to the U.S.-Mexico border and its central position relative to major cities on the East and West Coasts, Houston is known as a hub for human trafficking.